 So start using platforms like Facebook to grow your audience.

 It has more than two billion monthly active users, meaning there is a big potential for growth.

 Or consider using Twitter to get more behind-the-scenes live videos that show a natural brand presence.

 Find a platform that works for you and then jump on it.
 Because you don’t want to miss the boat on live streaming.

-Live streaming is the future of video content, and it’s only going to continue to grow through 2018.
+Live streaming is the future of video content, and it’s only going to continue to grow.